mwdle/LedEncoder/README.md

 * [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer)    <br><br>

 ## Functionality:
-* 360° Rotary Encoder color controls - spinning the rotary encoder will cycle the LED diodes through the color spectrum.
+* 360° Rotary encoder color controls - spinning the rotary encoder will cycle the LED diodes through the color spectrum.
     * Rotary encoder power controls - pressing the rotary encoder's built-in button will toggle the power state of the LED diodes.
 * Potentiometer brightness controls - spinning the potentiometer will modify the brightness level of the LED diodes.
 * Internet Serial Interface - includes WebSerial library to allow serial monitoring and input over Wi-Fi.